databendlabs/databend/docs/doc/14-sql-commands/10-dml/dml-replace.md

 <FunctionDescription description="Introduced: v1.1.55"/>

-REPLACE INTO either inserts a new row into a table or updates an existing row if the row already exists.
+REPLACE INTO either inserts a new row into a table or updates an existing row if the row already exists with the following:

+- Direct values
+- Query results
+- Staged data files

 When a row with the specified [conflict key](#what-is-conflict-key) already exists in the table, REPLACE INTO will replace that existing row with the new data provided.
 However, if the row does not exist, a new row will be inserted into the table with the specified data.